Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-17

 Buddha buns became popular among the common people, forming a spiraled shell-like bun shape.
-This fully reflects that Tang women were not only influenced by a rich cultural background but also possessed bold artistic ideas and of wide-ranging innovation.
+This fully reflects that Tang women were not only influenced by a rich cultural background but also possessed bold artistic ideas and consciousness of wide-ranging innovation.

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-18